 We encourage families to visit as often as possible.
 It is an important way to support to your child during this time.
 Only parents, grandparents, and legal guardians may visit during regular visiting days without prior authorization.

-Regular visiting times are 7 – 8 p.m. on Monday through Friday and 2:30– 3:30 p.m. on Saturdays and Sundays.
-Each child may receive two visits each week.
+Regular visiting times are 7 – 8 p.m. on Monday through Friday and 3:30– 4:30 p.m. on Saturdays and Sundays.
+Each child may receive one visit every two weeks.

 Upon admittance families will receive a visiting schedule.
 We encourage you to arrive about 30 minutes before the start of visits to ensure there's enough time.